Skip to main content

 2. brew install dinghy

-3. dinghy create --provider virtualbox (must have virtualbox installed, but they support other providers if you prefer)
+3. dinghy create --provider virtualbox (VirtualBox required; other providers are supported)

 5. docker-compose up ...